panoply/liquify/packages/prettify/readme.md

 # @liquify/prettify

 Liquid Language formatting support that provides beatification/diffing features in languages that couple with Liquid.
-Prettify leverages the [Sparser](https://github.com/unibeautify/sparser) lexing engine and its parse approach was adapted from the distributed source code of [PrettyDiff](https://github.com/prettydiff/prettydiff).
-In addition, Prettify streamlines input to [Prettier](https://prettier.io/) when dealing with embedded code regions or handling languages like markdown.
+Prettify leverages the [Sparser](https://github.com/unibeautify/sparser) lexing engine and its parse approach has been adapted from the distributed source code of [PrettyDiff](https://github.com/prettydiff/prettydiff).
+In addition, Prettify streamlines input to [Prettier](https://prettier.io/) when dealing with some embedded code regions (like frontmatter) or for handling languages like markdown.

 ### Supported Languages